MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12commandqueue-wait.md

 ms.custom: 19H1
 ---

-# ID3D12CommandQueue::Wait

 ## -description

-Instructs the GPU to wait until the specified fence reaches or exceeds the specified value.
+Queues a GPU-side wait, and returns immediately.
+A GPU-side wait is where the GPU waits until the specified fence reaches or exceeds the specified value.

 ## -parameters